SIVA3161/EmployeeCorner/README.md

 #### Need to implement in future:
-  1.**Employee Profile Image in the left side Image view holder added on 12thJuly2021 @commit:14** 2.Search Functionality should be added.
+   1.Search Functionality should be added.
 While searching the Employee name, it should filter out the respective Employee item